quotient-ai/quotient-typescript/README.md

 // initialize the logger
 const quotientLogger = quotient.logger.init({
-  app_name: 'my-app',
+  appName: 'my-app',
   environment: 'dev',
-  sample_rate: 1.0,
+  sampleRate: 1.0,
-  hallucination_detection: true,
+  hallucinationDetection: true,
   hallucination_detection_sample_rate: 1.0,
 });

 // create a log
 const logId = await quotientLogger.log({
-  user_query: 'How do I cook a goose?',
+  userQuery: 'How do I cook a goose?',
-  model_output: 'The capital of France is Paris',
+  modelOutput: 'The capital of France is Paris',
   documents: ['Here is an excellent goose recipe...'], });